What Is a VPN Kill Switch? (And Do You Need It?)

 A VPN kill switch is a vital security feature included with many popular VPN services.
 It helps keep your online activity hidden and secure by disconnecting your device from the internet if you lose your VPN connection.

 If you don’t want to use a VPN kill switch, you can turn it off in your VPN settings.
-For more online safety tips, learn how to stay safe online.
+Learn more about the advanced security features of premium VPNs

 Editorial Rating